1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 # <u>Future</u>

 Imagine a tireless and infinitely patient mentor, always ready to answer your questions and provide guidance as you navigate the ever-changing cybersecurity landscape.
-Information that is presented to you in ways that lets you use it effectively.
+Information that is presented to you in ways that guarantees effectiveness.

 # <u>Obstacles</u>